beardce/EmbeddedLinux/hw03/README.txt

     and gpio inputs then uses the led matrix as the screen for the etch a sketch and uses the tmp101 alarm as the clear signal.
 To use just run the script and use the buttons to draw and the tmps to clear.

+# Comments from Prof. Yoder
+# Looks good.
+Nice comments.
+#   I'd remove the pygame dependency since you only use it for the clock.
+# Grade:  10/10